 Three years ago I wouldn’t have been caught dead eating game meat.
 Now I regularly eat bison burgers at The Garage, one of my favorite restaurants in Stillwater, and I’m on my THIRD venison recipe on the blog!
-My first two recipes were a hit:
+Venison Cheeseburger with Jalapeno & Guacamole was my very first, and perfect for summer grilling.
+Venison Cheesesteak Sloppy Joes are a fantastic twist to the traditional, and one of my favorites.

-My friends who don’t hunt or eat game meat probably think I’m nuts.
+My friends who don’t hunt or eat game meat were caught completely off-guard with my leap into game meat.
 I thought I was nuts A) when I even considered it; B) when I bought vension at the store; and C) the whole time I made the first recipe.
 But it didn’t take long for me to become a believer.
 And now that I am a fan, I’m always on the lookout for new ways to incorporate venison into my meal plan.
-I also need to branch out even further, and create some recipes using elk meat.
-I’ve eaten it before, and do enjoy it.
-But I have yet to cook with it.
-Baby steps.

 WHATS SO GREAT ABOUT VENISON?